NodesHub/dao_docs/docs/full-node/run-a-full-ODISEO-node/README.md

 Running a full ODISEO node is a resource-intensive process that requires a persistent server.
 If you want to use ODISEO without downloading the entire blockchain, use [ODISEO Station](https://station.ODISEO.money/).

-If you are a developer and want to install `ODISEOd`, visit [](../../develop/how-to/ODISEOd/install-ODISEOd.md).
+If you are a developer and want to install `achillesd`, visit [](../../develop/how-to/achillesd/install-achillesd.md).

 ## Contents <img src="/img/Glossary.svg" height="30px">